Gesee-y/ReactiveECS.jl/doc/Achitecture.md

 #### **Internal Storage**

 Each components are stored in his own partitioned **fragment vector** layout.
 A fragmet vector is a data structure made during the process of maki g ReactiveECS.jl.
 It's like sparse set but represent a contiguous range of data as a fragment (chunk of a vector) and use an internal map (vector of UInt64) to know which fragment and with which offset each index have.
+You can think of fragment vectors as a fusion of sparse sets and archetypes.
+A data structure that sparsely store chunk of data.

 When a new component is added, the internal map of his fragment vector resizes to match the size of others, ensuring consistent index mapping.
 This is usually done at component creation with `register_component!(world, type)`.
 When an entity is added, It's added to a partition representing its archetype, and the index in that partition becomes the entity ID.
 Upon removal, the entity is swapped with the last entity of the partition and the partition shrink.